devisephp/documentation/source/docs/3-pages.md

 ##<a name="understanding-page-versions" class="ia"></a>[#](#understanding-page-versions)Understanding Page Versions

 Page versions are simply instances of a page.
 If a *page* is the URL itself the *page version* is the content *on* that page.
 You can find the page versions of a page by clicking *Expand page versions* under the title of each page on the *page index* of administration.

-So what can you do with page versions?
-Here are the key highlights:
+###So what can you do with page versions?

   - Work on a page before it ever goes live.
   - Work on a new version of a page before it ever goes live.